 guide is also available on SPARK, alongside a full report of the 'Industry Human Factors SPAD Review', and a

 4th RSSB Fatigue Risk Management Forum – 1 December 2017

-RSSB’s 4th Fatigue Risk Management Forum will take place on 1 December 2017 at
+RSSB’s 4th Fatigue Risk Management Forum took place on 1 December 2017 at

 RSSB’s offices in Moorgate, London.

 The event is aimed at people who have responsibility for defining a company’s Safety Management System, attaining safety certificates, monitoring fatigue risk or advising on roster design, occupational health or training related to fatigue.
 This event provides a great opportunity to share experiences of fatigue risk management, discuss good practices, challenges and solutions.

 This was the 4th in a series of events which has proven to be popular over the years, and will explore fatigue risk management initiatives within the industry.

 The papers and presentations from last year’s event are available to

 In 2016 RSSB held a joint workshop with ALSEF to launch the

 Fair Culture Good Practice Guide (which resulted from R&D project T1068) and ALSEF Competence Development Plan Best Practice Document.
 Following the success of this inaugural meeting, the Human Factors team recently hosted a follow up meeting at RSSB for ASLEF Reps.
 66 delegates attended the day which covered an update on the use of the two organisations respective fair culture documents, SMIS+ and Underlying Incident factors, Fatigue and Non-technical skills.
 The slides from this meeting can be downloaded